veelenga/curly.el/README.md

 ### Usage

-Run interactive function `curly-copy-loc` to create and copy file location you need.
+Run the interactive function `curly-copy-loc` to create and copy file location you need.

 Available locators: